 Climbing the Hill of Acknowledgement.
 Peer reviewed articles supporting previous assessments and research published in this blog. (by Diego Fdez-Sevilla, PhD.

 (last update 9th Aug 2016.
 In order to facilitate the differentiation between present and past as well as first person and third person, I have applied colouring to letters in paragraphs.
 “Black” to refer to first person, in present and “Blue” to first person in past, referring to previous publications.
-“Maroon”, third person email, and “Gray”, third person and external references.
+“Green”, third person email, and “Maroon”, third person and external references.
 I hope it makes sense and helps.
 Comments are welcome in the comment section or at my email d.fdezsevilla(at)gmail.com)

 In 2014 the line of research defined by the assessments published in this blog could not be verified by peer review articles due to the absence of them applying similar approach.
-That was confirmed by direct communication with Prof Jennifer Francis by email (in full here).
+That was confirmed by direct communication with Prof Jennifer Francis by email (in full follow link here).
 I shared with her my views over changes in atmospheric dynamics expressed in two publications:

 “date: Tue, Dec 2, 2014 at 1:36 PM